How Do You Leverage Your Brand for Growth?

 Missed the Global Workspace Association conference in Chicago?
 Here’s your inside look at ‘Branding for Growth’, a conversation packed with real stories and takeaways from operators proving that great branding drives great business.

-If you didn’t attend the Global Workspace Association conference in Chicago last week that everyone is talking about, or in case you missed the closing, here’s the recap of what turned out to be one of the most insightful conversations on branding ever discussed in our industry.
+If you didn’t attend the Global Workspace Association conference in Chicago last week, or if you missed the closing session, this recap covers one of the most insightful conversations on branding in the coworking industry.

 What is branding?

 For Grant, branding is a reflection of your values as a founder and as a company.
-Shift is a certified B Corporation so Grant was able to share that since 2018, Shift has offset 3,639,200 pounds of carbon emissions, planted 48,542 trees, and donated close to $500,000 in cash to underserved school-aged students in Denver and space usage.
+Shift is a certified B Corporation so Grant shared that since 2018, Shift has offset 3,639,200 pounds of carbon emissions, planted 48,542 trees, and donated close to $500,000 in cash to underserved school-aged students in Denver and space usage.

 John chimed in and agreed with Grant’s definition.
 Fuse’s call to action is to help “change the world”.
 Yes, it’s lofty, but they do so by engaging their local community and providing outlets for smaller businesses to give back to different causes.